 Myanmar hands over 22 insurgents: How Ajit Doval packed a punch

-New Delhi, May 16: Following an operation monitored by National Security Advisor, Ajit Doval, Myanmar has handed over 22 insurgents from the northeast including self-styled home secretary of the NDFB, Rajen Daimary.
+New Delhi, May 16: Following an operation monitored by National Security Advisor (NSA), Ajit Doval, Myanmar has handed over 22 insurgents from the northeast including self-styled home secretary of the NDFB, Rajen Daimary.

 They were brought to India on a special aircraft and handed over to the police forces in Manipur and Assam, where they are wanted.
 The operation is an unprecedented success, which was led by Ajit Doval.
-The NSA carried out the deliberations with the Myanmar military, which resulted in the first such handover of insurgents by the eastern neighbour, officials saiid.
+The NSA carried out the deliberations with the Myanmar military, which resulted in the first such handover of insurgents by the eastern neighbour, officials said.
 This also signals, the deepening military and diplomatic ties between the two countries.

 When police fails, democracy fails: Ajit Doval